-Filing a tax return in spring?
-It could be a great help to future you – and remember you don’t need to pay your bill at the same time, so you can still leave that until 31 January 2022.
+Filing an early tax return could be a great help to future you – and remember you don’t need to pay your bill at the same time, so you can still leave that until 31 January 2022.

-But if you’re faced with a rainy day, there are real benefits to filing yours early in the tax year.
+But if you’re faced with some down time, there are real benefits to filing yours early in the tax year.

 If you’re wondering whether you can submit your Self Assessment early, you can actually file one for the previous tax year any time after the new tax year starts.

 This means you can file a 2020-21 Self Assessment after 6 April 2021.

 Here are five benefits of doing your Self Assessment early.

 Payments on account are future payments towards your next tax bill, based on estimates for your previous one.